Balance. Different Types of Equilibrium

 Work in progress

-Starting at midnight, all the classrooms and common areas of Cotonifico and Magazzini will be rearranged.
-All materials not marked as useful materials for the exhibition will be disposed of.
+Starting at midnight, all classrooms and common areas of the Cotonificio will be rearranged.

 09:30